 Step 3: Taking off and Landing Sequentially

-Now we are going to execute the fist take off and landing using the high level commander.
+Make sure that your positioning system of your choice is set up and ready to go.
+Now we are going to execute the first take off and landing using the high level commander.
 The high level commander (more information here) is a class that handles all the high level commands like takeoff, landing, hover, go to position and others.
 The high level commander is usually preferred since it needs less communication and provides more autonomy for the Crazyflie.
 It is always on, but just in a lower priority so you just need to execute the take off and land commands through the below functions:

 def take_off(scf):